British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

-At the Fording River showing, a shallow dipping, thin pelletal phosphorite bed occurs at the base of the Jurassic Fernie Formation.
-Overlying this phosphorite are phosphatic shale and limestone of Sinemurian age and by belemnitic-bearing shale of Toarcian age.
+Locally, at the Fording River occurrence, a shallow-dipping, thin pelletal phosphorite bed occurs at the base of the Jurassic Fernie Formation.
+Overlying this phosphorite are Sinemurian phosphatic shale and limestone of and Toarcian belemnitic-bearing shale.
 These strata unconformably overlie siltstone of the Triassic Sulphur Mountain Formation (Spray River Group).

-The phosphorite bed is approximately 0.80 metres thick and contains 19.10 per cent P2O5.
-It is overlain by 0.5 metres of phosphatic shale containing 6.05 per cent P2O5 and 0.24 metres of shale and phosphorite averaging 7.88 per cent P2O5 (Open File 1987-16).
+The phosphorite bed is approximately 0.80 metre thick and contains 19.10 per cent P2O5.
+It is overlain by 0.5 metre of phosphatic shale containing 6.05 per cent P2O5 and 0.24 metre of shale and phosphorite averaging 7.88 per cent P2O5 (Open File 1987-16).
 Weakly phosphatic shale, 1.6 metres thick and averaging 2.54 per cent P2O5, caps the phosphatic sequence.

 Bibliography